What is CrossFit?

 Reasons For the Confusion

-- CrossFit basically came to represent anything that wasn’t conventional exercise it was so revolutionary.
-I had never really seen anyone talk about a workout such as: As many repetitions as possible (AMRAP) in 10 minutes of 5 pull-ups, 10 pull-ups, 15 air squats.
+- CrossFit basically came to represent anything that wasn’t conventional exercise because it was so revolutionary.
+I had never really seen anyone talk about a workout such as: As many repetitions as possible (AMRAP) in 10 minutes of 5 pull-ups, 10 push-ups, 15 air squats.
 It isn’t that creative, but it just wasn’t done.
 It seemed like everyone was either bodybuilding, powerlifting, or running.
 You also had athletes who were doing combinations of those (running, lifting weights, plyometrics, etc.).
 Not many non-athletes were doing creative combinations for conditioning from what I saw.
 A lot of people ran and lifted weights, but not many did Olympic lifting.
 And very few were combining them like what I saw when I learned about CrossFit (snatches, sprints, and kettlebell swings all in the same workout).
 Since they cornered the market on this metabolic conditioning (METCON) type workout – combining a whole bunch of things from many disciplines together – it seems now that anyone who does anything like this must be doing CrossFit.